 How to make a music website

 Now that you know why you need a website, you’re ready to start creating it.
 We’ll look at everything you need to make a professional music website, from template design to promotion.

-Let’s get started!
+A website template is a perfect choice for a music website.
+It’s already mobile-ready, and you can customize the look as much as you’d like.
 When choosing a template to create your website, you’ll want to consider a few things:

 Artist header image